Umbilical cord stem cells

 Stem cells extracted from umbilical cord, already also described as umbilical cord stem cells, have intensively tested in diseases like lupus.
 Intravenous injection of MSCs has shown to significantly correct the immune system in lupus, reverse many of the effects of lupus.
 Further, they have been shown to protect patients from the relapse of the disease, thus opening the doors for continuing research or use of umbilical cord cells in autoimmune diseases.

-Best of all the evidence suggests that umbilical cord stem cell may have a role to play in brain injuries, caused by various neurodegenerative disorders like Alzheimer’s.
+If you still have doubts about the utility of collecction of the umbilical cord stem cells, we may say that all the evidence suggests that umbilical cord stems cell may have a role to play in brain injuries, caused by various neurodegenerative disorders like Alzheimer’s.
 At present most of the neurodegenerative diseases are untreatable, with therapy only helping a bit to slow down the course of illness.
 Umbilical cord stem cells are much more primitive when compared to bone marrow stem cells.
 Thus they are much easier to use in regenerative medicine, without the need of full donor-recipient matching in neurodegeneration or injury.

-Brain injuries that cause the formation of cavities in the brain can also be treated with cord-derived stem cells.
+Brain injuries that cause the formation of cavities in the brain can also be treated with umbilical cord stem cells.

-Umbilical cord stem cells are also showing excellent results in neuronal damage due to chemo and radiation therapy of various types of cancers, more arguments that show the importance of cord blood banking.
+Umbilical cord stem cells are also showing excellent results in neuronal damage due to chemotherapy and radiation therapy of various types of cancers, more arguments that show the importance of cord blood banking.